Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 As stated in the previous section, you can store small LPG bottles inside your home.

-The limit is 10kg per 10 square metre floor area and a total quantity of 30kg.
+Under the gas bottle location regulations (gas bottle regulations), the limit is 10kg per 10 square metre floor area and a total quantity of 30kg.

 That means you can store three 9kg gas bottles if you have a 30-square-metre home.